awsdocs/aws-systems-manager-user-guide/doc_source/automation-actions.md

 ```

 Service
-The AWS service namespace that contains the API action that you want to execute\.
+The AWS service namespace that contains the API action that you want to run\.
 For example, the namespace for Systems Manager is `ssm`\.
 The namespace for Amazon EC2 is `ec2`\.
-You can view a list of AWS service namespaces in the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr//aws-arns-and-namespaces.html)\.
+You can view a list of AWS service namespaces in [Amazon Resource Names \(ARNs\) and AWS Service Namespaces](https://docs.aws.amazon.com/general/latest/gr//aws-arns-and-namespaces.html) in the *Amazon Web Services General Reference*\.
 Type: String
 Required: Yes

 Api
-The name of the API action that you want to execute\.
+The name of the API action that you want to run\.
 You can view the API actions \(also called methods\) by choosing a service in the left navigation on the following [Services Reference](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/index.html) page\.
 Choose a method in the **Client** section for the service that you want to invoke\.
 For example, all API actions \(methods\) for Amazon RDS are listed on the following page: [Amazon RDS methods](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/rds.html)\.
 Type: String
 Required: Yes